farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex5_SharePoint_Permission_Alert.md

 4. In the ribbon at the top of the page, the **Permissions** tab is displayed by default.
 Under the **Manage** group, select **Site Collection Administrators**.

-5. In the **Site Collection Administrators** dialog box, the Company Administrator is displayed by default in the data entry field.
-To the right of Company Administrator, enter **Alex**, select **Alex Wilber** from the list of users that appears, and then select **OK**.
+5. In the **Site Collection Administrators** dialog box, the administrator accounts assigned to this role group are displayed in the data entry field.
+To the right of the final account, enter **Alex**, select **Alex Wilber** from the list of users that appears, and then select **OK**.

 6. Since a new site collection admin has been added, an alert should automatically be sent to Lynne Robbins’ Inbox notifying her of this event.
 Perform the remaining steps to verify that Lynne received this email.